Qitmeer/docs/Document/content/tutorials/NodeMaintaining/index.en.md

 ⚠️ To use the `reloadpeers` RPC, add the parameter `--modules=p2p` when the node is started.

-## 2. Check node synchronisation and data consistency
+## 2. Check Node Synchronisation and Data Consistency

 Data consistency is fundamental for nodes to provide proper blockchain services.
 Ensuring data consistency between a node and the whole network can prevent blockchain forks and abnormalities in the blockchain services of this node, or other problems, due to inconsistent node data.